csbl-usp/reannotator-microarray-probes/README.md

 Based on the existent platforms directories, create a new directory for the new platforms.

-## To start all processes to reannotation of each probe, execute the pipeline
+## To start all processes to reannotation of each probe
+Execute the pipeline
 ```
 ./pipeline
 ```